Catalyst: Empowering Rural America

 Leo Guzman wasn’t looking to start a revolution when he cofounded Guzman Energy in 2013.
 Raised in a “very, very small town” in Cuba, he’d come to the U.S. alone as a teen, attended Columbia and Stanford (MBA ’71), and had a successful career in finance.
 He was still running his own brokerage firm, Guzman & Company.
 But he loved creating businesses, and his team was scouting for new opportunities in energy markets.

-In this ongoing series, we highlight work by Stanford GSB alumni and past participants to solve contemporary problems.
+In this ongoing series, we highlight work by alumni and executive program participants to solve contemporary problems.

 While studying a map of electricity prices in the U.S., they noticed something odd: Electricity was expensive in urban centers, where high demand and regulations are a factor, but some of the highest rates were in rural New Mexico and Colorado — where there’s plenty of resources for power generation.
 “It was an anomaly,” Guzman says.
 “And in the securities industry, finding an anomaly is the holy grail.”

 He soon learned the story behind it.
 In the early 20th century, utility companies had shown little interest in electrifying rural areas.
 So in 1937, President Roosevelt encouraged the formation of rural electric cooperatives, to be owned by local consumers.
 These RECs were a hit: In 20 years, the share of rural homes connected to the grid went from 10% to 95%.

 This system worked for a long time, but it had a hidden bug: To get the electricity, RECs had to contract with another set of co-ops who built the generation and transmission facilities.
 Being likewise customer-owned, these “G&Ts” couldn’t tap equity capital for construction; they had to borrow — and lenders wanted to see iron-clad supply contracts up front.